This popular mushroom is a choice edible but must be well cooked before consumption.

 |Synonyms||Morchella elata, Morchella hortensis|

 |Average Mushroom height (CM)||10|

-The Yellow or Common Morel can be similar even in colour, but usually the ridges on the cap of the Black Morel have fairly regular vertical lines unlike the completely random honeycomb of the other two.
-The ridges on a Black Morel are darker than the rest of the cap, while in Common and Yellow Morel they are paler (or sometimes bruise orange red).
+The Yellow or Common Morel can look similar, even in colour, but usually the ridges on the cap of the Black Morel have fairly regular vertical lines unlike the randomly arranged honeycomb of the other two.
+The ridges on a Black Morel become darker than the rest of the cap, while in Common and Yellow Morel they are paler (or sometimes bruise orange red).

 Taste / Smell

 Very good, mushroomy and slightly meaty.
 Must be well cooked before consumption.
 All Morels are poisonous when raw or undercooked causing gastric upsets and other alarming symptoms.